OxalisCommunity/oxalis/README.md

 | oxalis-outbound   | jar  | outbound component for sending PEPPOL business documents (2) |
 | oxalis-standalone | main | command line application for sending PEPPOL business documents (3) |

-(1) Receives messages using AS2 or START protocol and stores them in the filesystem as default.
+(1) Receives messages using AS2 protocol and stores them in the filesystem as default.

 (2) Can be incorporated into any system which needs to send PEPPOL documents.